substancephp/container/README.md

 ## Overview

-`substancephp/container` is a dependency injection package for PHP that offers three core features:
+`substancephp/container` is a dependency injection package for PHP that offers the following core features:
 * A container class that implements the [PSR-11 container interface](https://www.php-fig.org/psr/psr-11/)
 * A container inheritance mechanism
 * Automatic parameter injection into closures, using either type hinting or attributes
+* The option of either autowiring, or manually defining factory callbacks

 ## Installation